History of Piper Trust

 - February 2002 saw trustees award the first round of competitive grants, which totaled $11.5 million, to 68 organizations.

 - Each year nonprofits serving the people of Maricopa County receive an average of $25 million from Piper Trust.
-Since the Trust began awarding grants in 2000, it has invested approximately $270 million in local nonprofits and programs as of 2010.
+Since the Trust began awarding grants in 2000, it has invested more than $684 million in local nonprofits and programs as of as of July 2022.